-Direct drive wheels experience few of the problems that belt and gear-driven models face, but they do also come with their own issues as well.
-They work via a large, powerful motor that is connected directly to the steering wheel.
+Direct drive wheels work via a large, powerful motor that is connected directly to the steering wheel.
 There are no belts or gears inside, and it is just the power generated from the motor itself that provides the force feedback of a direct drive wheel.
+Direct drive wheels experience few of the problems that belt and gear-driven models face, but they do also come with their own issues as well, which we’ll discuss later on.

 The power and quality of the force feedback of a direct drive wheel lies in the powerful motor that the wheel is attached to.
 This drives the wheel itself and provides all of the torque, meaning there is no need for belts or gears to amplify the power.
-This is obviously more expensive, but it allows for much stronger, and even faster, force feedback.
+This is obviously more expensive, but it allows for much stronger and more responsive force feedback.

 One thing that you have to consider before you buy a direct drive wheel involves this power, as you will need a strong setup that can handle the torque that a direct drive wheel produces.
 A weak, plastic racing rig will collapse under the strength of the direct drive wheel’s motor, and so you need to make sure that your rig can handle it before you buy one.

-When combined with a solid setup, a direct drive wheel can yield truly immense power.
-This means you can fine tune your settings to the right level for you, and if you like a lot of strength working against you while you slide around a rally course, you will be able to get exactly that from a good direct drive wheel.
+When combined with a solid sim racing setup, a direct drive wheel can yield truly immense power.
+This means you can fine-tune your settings to the right level for you, and if you like a lot of strength working against you while you slide around a rally course, you will be able to get exactly that from a good direct drive wheel!

 Along with the more powerful force feedback, direct drive steering wheels also provide you with more accurate force feedback too.
 The lack of belts and gears means that all of the power goes straight to the wheel, and this means there is no absorption of higher frequency details by any other mechanical parts.